IN THE GARDEN

 Rambling potager garden

+The front section is a garden in the french potager style with edible, ornamental, sensory plants and flowers.
 The potager team also tends the trees in large concrete planters in the front section of the garden as well as four young fruit trees at the rear of the park.
-The rear orchard is currently home to a Brazilian cherry, black sapote, small-leafed tamarind and jujube, selected for their tasty produce, seasonal displays and fine shade qualities.

 The rambling potager team works together on Wednesdays and Saturdays 8–10am.